GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/3-guarda-fortress/corrosion.md

     - Picture of the Cursed Wheel entry
     - The guide is structured as a series of nested drop-down menus that can be kept open or collapsed.
 Each entry has a [#] that follows the order of appearance in the Cursed Wheel.

-??? warning "GWO Versions Guide"
+??? warning "Read Me - GWO Versions Guide"

     === "Basics"